playframework/playframework/documentation/manual/releases/release25/Highlights25.md

 ### Reactive Streams

 [Reactive Streams](http://reactivestreams.org) is a new specification for asynchronous streaming, which is scheduled for inclusion in JDK9 and available as a standalone library for JDK6 and above.
 In general, it is not an end-user library, rather it is an SPI that streaming libraries can implement in order to integrate with each other.
-Both Akka streams and iteratees provide a reactive streams SPI implementation.
-This means, existing iteratees code can easily be used with Play's new Akka streams support.
+Both Akka Streams and iteratees provide a reactive streams SPI implementation.
+This means, existing iteratees code can easily be used with Play's new Akka Streams support.
 It also means any other reactive streams implementations can be used in Play.

 ### The future of iteratees